Snowflake pricing example: size matters19.06.2020

 Standard: 3120 Credits x $2 = $6.240

 Add the $276 for the storage and you have the total costs per year!

 Now on the other side, add also the needed man costs for managing and optimizing the existing solution, compared to almost 0 management activities on Snowflake and you get a better total cost of one system compared to the Snowflake.
 Based on our experience and current costs, it is also significantly lower than using even the standard version of Microsoft SQL Server.

 Note: Since the company in our case had 1 TB of data, we used XS size on a single cluster.
 Believe us, that is more than enough for the size as it can process up to 100M rows in seconds.
 For your reference, if you’d like to do play around with the cost, know that if you’ll be running your warehouse in XS size, you’ll use one credit per hour, for size S two, M size will use four, etc.

 Ana Mikoš, marketing team

 Free 2-hour discovery call.

-We are one of the most experienced and senior European Snowflake partners with a “Person of the year” award from Snowflake for Central and Eastern Europe.
+We are one of the most experienced and senior European Snowflake partners with a “Person of the year” award from Snowflake for Central and Eastern Europe and most Innovative Partner of 2021 in EMEA region.
 One of the leaders in data management, data integration and BI.
 We can help you easily bring together all your data and enable all your users to perform cutting-edge analytics.